Spatial Steerability of GANs via Self-Supervision from Discriminator: Method

 \section{Method}

 In this section, we first analyze the spatial attention of the GAN's discriminator in \cref{subsec:datt}, which serves as the guidance for implementing the pseudo attention mechanism in the generator.
 We then introduce the hierarchical heatmap sampling strategy and the heatmap encoding methods in \cref{subsec:spatial-awareness-to-g}.
-After that, we discuss utilizing the emerging attention map from the discriminator as a self-supervision signal for image synthesis in \cref{subsec:feedback-mechanism}, which paves the way for spatial editing.
-Compared to our conference version, we also find that a heatmap with too fine-grained scale may not benefit the image synthesis.
-Furthermore, in \cref{subsec:extend_indoor}, to handle the complicated indoor scenes of multiple objects, we update the method of heatmap sampling and heatmap encoding, and design a new self-supervision objective.
-The overall framework is illustrated in \cref{Fig:Landscape}, which mainly consists of two steps, explicitly encoding spatial inductive bias into $G$ and supervising $G$ with the emerging attention map from $D$.
+Compared to our conference version, we find that a heatmap with too fine-grained scale may not benefit the image synthesis, and hence proposes a coarse processing of heatmap to improve the synthesis quality.
+Furthermore, to address the complexities of indoor scenes with multiple objects, we update the method of heatmap sampling and heatmap encoding.
+In \cref{subsec:feedback-mechanism}, we discuss utilizing the emerging attention map from the discriminator as a self-supervision signal for image synthesis which paves the way for spatial editing.
+The overall framework is illustrated in \cref{Fig:Landscape}, primarily involving two steps: the explicit encoding of spatial inductive bias into $G$ and using the emerging attention map from $D$ to supervise $G$.
+Different from the conference version, we also introduce a new self-supervision objective tailored for intricate indoor scenes, enabling advanced spatial manipulations.
+Lastly, in \cref{subsec:DragGAN-x-sGAN}, we extend our discussion to the integration of our SpatialGAN with DragGAN~\cite{pan2023drag}, a point-based image manipulation technique.
+This synergy leverages the strengths of both approaches, facilitating more efficient and flexible manipulations in generative models.